monkeydom/TCMDebugButtonsView/README.md

-# TCMDebugButtonView - a handy little view to put debug buttons in
+# TCMDebugButtonView - easily add debug buttons to your iOS app

 ## Purpose
 * speed up the process of providing a user reachable button for features during development